proteanblank/kodeWeave/README.md

 - Make code editor more responsive for mobile devices

 ### Desktop
-- Add SASS & SCSS preprocessors
+ - Save code snippets for offline use
+ - Incorporate [WebDGap](https://mikethedj4.github.io/WebDGap/) for desktop exportation
  - Release v1.1.29 for desktops

 ### Android

- - Add SASS & SCSS preprocessors
  - Save code snippets for offline use
  - Export file as zip
  - Release v1.1.29 for Android